Arnold Whittall: Personal life

+Whittall died on 26 May 2026, aged 90.
+Ian Pace remembered him in Gramophone.

 Works

-Since the 1960s, Whittall has contributed to musicology through books and articles and provided chapters to multi-authored books.
-Allen Forte has called him "the dean of British music analysis".
+Since the 1960s, Whittall contributed to musicology through books and articles and provided chapters to multi-authored books.
+Allen Forte called him "the dean of British music analysis".

 Whittall's initial publications focussed on Benjamin Britten before shifting to 20th-century music more generally.
 Other publications have addressed discussions within musicology such as semiotics and modernisms.
 He found "early representations of urban environment" in works by Anton Webern and Arnold Schoenberg.
 He wrote about Howard Skempton and Michael Finnissy.

-As music adviser to Cambridge University Press, Whittall was editor of two of its book series, "Music in the Twentieth Century" and "Music since 1900".
+In addition to acting as music adviser to Cambridge University Press, Whittall was also General Editor of the book series "Music in the Twentieth Century", subsequently re-titled "Music since 1900".

 Whittall made many broadcasts for BBC Radio 3.
 When the BBC innovated with its "College Concerts" series, initially free concerts of 20th century music in music colleges, Whittall made introductions to the broadcasts from 1979 to 1983.